 - 1 medium white onion (150g) finely chopped

-- 4 cups of rigatoni pasta (320g) dry weight
+- 350 g (4⅓ cups) mezi rigatoni pasta dry weight

-- 4 heaped tbsp red pesto
+- 4 -5 heaped tbsp red pesto

 - ½ tsp sea salt

-- ½ tsp freshly cracked black pepper
+- ½ tsp freshly ground black pepper

-- A small handful fresh basil leaves
+- A small handful fresh basil leaves plus more for serving

-- Next, add the grated hard Italian cheese to the sauce stir until that has melted.
-Then carefully pour the cooked pasta into the sauce and stir gently until all the pasta is coated in the sauce.
+- Next, add the grated pecorino cheese, the chopped basil and the sliced sun-dried tomatoes to the sauce stir until the cheese melted.
+Check the seasoning now, add more salt if needed.Then carefully add the cooked and drained pasta into the sauce and stir gently until all the pasta is coated in the sauce.

-- Nutritional Information is approximate and is calculated using an online nutrition tool.
+- Nutritional Information - is approximate and is calculated using an online nutrition tool.
 It is based on a serving on four.

-- Pasta I use Rigatoni for this recipe, it's perfect for this creamy sauce and when the sauce collects in the hollow tubes, that's just perfect.
+- Pasta - I use Mezzi Rigatoni for this recipe, it's perfect for this creamy sauce and when the sauce collects in the hollow tubes, that's just perfect.
 Fusilli or penne are also great pasta for this recipe, as is whole wheat pasta.

-- Mascarpone I use full fat mascarpone but again if you are watching the calories a low fat version will work well too.
+- Mascarpone - I use full fat mascarpone but again if you are watching the calories a low fat version will work well too.
 If you can't get your hands on mascarpone then ricotta works well too but it does result in a slightly grainy sauce.